kireledan/gonkey/README.md

-#Gonkey
+# Gonkey

-gonkey is a tiny configurator meant to replace ansible.
-Its meant to be minimal, but functional.
+I don't like the other configurators out there.
+They are either too complex for what they need to do, or are slow.
+Gonkey is meant to be a go-learning project and a desire to create a configurator that's light, simple, and easy to extend.

-To Run
+## To Run

 To use it, simply run.
 Here's an example yaml file.